Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 We can define

-as the total noise-equivalent number (for a phase-insensitive amplifier operating at the quantum limit), which is a unitless measure of all noise sources. $N_{\rm tot}$ represents the total system noise at frequency $\nu$ referred to the signal source.
+as the total noise-equivalent number, which is a unitless measure of total system noise at frequency $\nu$, referred to the signal source.
 From (\ref{eq:PDM_sig}), (\ref{eq:SNR_1_opt}), and (\ref{eq:B_QLamp}), we may evaluate the SNR for the optimally filtered signal with a quantum-limited readout amplifier.
-For a measurement of duration $\tau$ from a single circuit configuration, the SNR is
+For a measurement of duration $\tau$ from a single receiver configuration, the SNR is

-Thus, the total SNR for the measurement is determined from the convolution of the optimal filter (which adds the SNR from all narrow frequency bins in quadrature) with the presumed spectrum of the dark-matter signal and the inverse of the total noise-equivalent number.
 It is evident from equation (\ref{eq:SNR_1_QLamp}) that $N_{\rm tot}$ contains all information and parameters about the impedance-matching network as they pertain to search sensitivity.
 The total noise-equivalent number must therefore play a principal role in determining the optimal matching network between signal source and amplifier, as is described in the first part of Section \ref{sec:scan_opt}.

-For simplicity, we define $\psi$ as the inverse of the total noise-equivalent number:
+It is convenient, for use in the next section, to define a quantity $\psi$ which is the inverse of the total noise-equivalent number:

 and parametrize the arguments of of the SNR in terms of $\psi$: